indiatechtimes/Signup-Login-App/README.md

 ]

 ## GETX
-This project and all the technology is wraped under the GETx Library.
+This project and all the technology is wrapped under the GETx Library.

 ## use [Authentication]